off-by-some/TRELLIS-BOX/docs/IMAGE_REFINEMENT.md

 # Image Refinement Feature

-TRELLIS-BOX now includes optional image refinement using Stable Diffusion XL Refiner to enhance input image quality before 3D generation.
+TRELLIS-BOX includes optional image refinement using Stable Diffusion XL Refiner to enhance input image quality before 3D generation.

 ## What It Does